JennysJam/blog/content/blog/copygc/index.md

 ## Copying collectors

 A _copying collector_ is a garbage collector design that ties itself intimately in with the backing allocation system: you have two logical (and here, physical) memory regions.
 One of these is set to be _active_ region, and all new memory is allocated from this region.

 When the garbage collection subsystem determines that enough memory has been used that garbage needs to be collected, then the active region is swapped to inactive and vice-versa, then the garbage collector determines the set of live objects and _evacuates_ these objects from the now-inactive region to the newly active region.
 Then, we take any pointers in the now moved object, and check if the pointers they pointed to in the old region have already forwarded.
 If so, use the forwarded pointer, if not, perform evacuation.

-If an object has already been moved, then the object in the inactive-region can be reused to contain a pointer pointing to it's evacuated counterpart; this helps preserve the topology of the object graph.
+If an object has already been moved, then the object in the inactive-region can be reused to contain a pointer pointing to it's evacuated counterpart; this helps preserve the topology of the object graph and fix all of the reference cycles code tends to create.

 ## Cheney's algorithm